qdrant/qdrant_sphinx_theme/README.md

 grunt --project=tutorials
 ```

-The resulting site is the lightning docs with the ability to change the styles.
+The resulting site is the qdrant docs with the ability to change the styles.

 ## Testing your changes and submitting a PR